Listen to Me! Hawaii

 We are excited to join local Hawaii professionals in launching Listen to Me!
 Hawaii— a comprehensive training for families receiving cochlear implants for their young children.
 This program will be modeled after our current California program, the Listen to Me!
 Conference at Stanford University.

-Listen to Me! is a research-based, family centered, supportive training program that we have created and improved upon for the last 13 years.
+Listen to Me! is a research-based, family centered, supportive training program that we have created and improved upon since 2008.
 We are looking for opportunities to share this model at a larger scale, and Hawaii is our first adventure!
 In order to start a program that will be sustainable and repeatable annually in Hawaii, we are collaborating with many local medical professionals and educators in Hawaii to host our first LTM Hawaii Conference in 2022.

 We have assembled an LTM Hawaii Leadership Team, and we are thrilled to be working closely with these four amazing specialists in Hawaii to build our program: